David Taylor Price

 Price was a three-time Male Athlete of the Year in Rutherford County in high school.
-As a freshman, he had a 2-4, 2.86 record with 92 K and 13 BB in 69 1/3 IP.
+As a freshman at Vanderbilt, he had a 2-4, 2.86 record with 92 K and 13 BB in 69 1/3 IP.
 He lost Southeastern Conference Freshman of the Year honors to J.P.
 Arencibia but made the Baseball America second team freshman All-American team.
 Collegiate Baseball also named him to their Freshman All-American squad.
 The young left-hander also pitched for the USA college national team, going 2-0 with a 1.26 ERA and 39 K in 29 IP while allowing 13 hits.
 He led the team in strikeouts and ERA.
 Against Italy, he fanned 11 while giving up one hit in 7 IP and he shut out Nicaragua.
 Baseball America named him a summer baseball All-Star.

 In his sophomore season, he was 9-5 with a 4.32 ERA for Vanderbilt but fanned 155 in 110 IP to lead the Southeastern Conference.
 He was fourth in NCAA Division I in strikeouts behind Tim Lincecum, Eddie Degerman and P.J.
 Walters and right ahead of Brad Lincoln.
 He was third in strikeouts per 9 innings and 4th in IP.
 He had started the year 5-2 with a 1.81 ERA before struggling in SEC play and allowing 7 earned runs against Georgia Tech in the NCAA regionals.
 Returning to team USA, he was 5-1 with a 0.20 ERA, allowing 21 hits and 7 walks while whiffing 61 in 44 IP as the ace.
 He helped the team claim a Gold Medal at the 2006 World University Championship in Havana.